If you operate a website or app that collects personal user information, read on.

 Kelly / Warner is an Internet law firm that handles online business matters, including e-commerce issues related to paid online reviews.

 What is the most important social media marketing law?
-If you pay people to promote products or services on social media, must they label their posts?
+If you pay people to promote products or services on social media, do they have to label their posts?
 What if you don’t give them money, but instead discounts or other in-kind compensations?

 Below, we’ll answer the above social media marketing law questions, and review a few other relevant legalities.